theKashey/memoize-state/README.md

 sequence({a:1, b:1, c:1}) === ({result: 4})
 ```

+- `memoizedFlow` is equal to `memoizedPipe`, and applies functions from first to last.
+- `memoizedFlowRight` is equal to `memoizedCompose`, and applies functions from last to right(right).

 ##### Additional API
 You also could use memoize-state to double check your selectors.